 Back when it was hard to get high-quality hosting at reasonable prices, hosting companies would get a bit huffy about the large amounts of data transferred by podcasters' audio files.
-Because of this, it might have made more sense subscribing to an all-in-one podcast hosting service.
+Because of this, it might have made more sense to subscribe to an all-in-one podcast hosting service.
 Compared to a website with just text and a few images, podcasts do use more data.

 By choosing the open source software, WordPress, rather than a traditional podcast hosting service, you'll maintain complete ownership over your podcast content.
-You'll also be able to maintain a core focus for your podcast marketing, with a central point to direct social media and search engine traffic to, a place to analyse listener numbers and engagement, and the option to hook listeners or advertise in whichever way fits your business model.
+You'll also be able to maintain a core focus for your podcast marketing, with a central point to direct social media and search engine traffic to, a place to analyze listener numbers and engagement, and the option to hook listeners or advertise in whichever way fits your business model.

 Overall, it's just much more flexible.